edgar031824copy/products_crud_backend/README.md

 - Clone the repository
 - npm install
-- Create a .env file in the root directory with the necessary database configurations.
+- Create a .env file in the root directory with the necessary database configurations(PORT and DATABASE_URL)

 ## Run the migrations to set up the database